Safeguarding and Prevent

 It is our duty to ensure that our school pupils are provided with the highest protection whilst in our care and, as far as is possible, during their time outside school.
 As part of our safeguarding policy we appoint a Designated Safeguarding Lead (DSL) to oversee the child protection and safeguarding provision in our school.
 The designated person is a member of the senior leadership team.

-When the Lead DSL (Mr Harris) is absent or unavailable, one of the school’s Deputy DSLs take up his responsibilities.
+When the Senior DSL (Mr Harris) is absent or unavailable, one of the school’s Deputy DSLs take up his responsibilities.

 It is the duty of the school to ensure that the training and professional development of the DSL and deputy DSLs is ongoing, in order to enable them to deal effectively with changing child welfare concerns and the extra responsibilities that the job requires.
 This means being able to identify possible abuse, and knowing the right level of action to take, depending on the individual situation and circumstances.